 A low insertion of the cystic duct into the common bile duct as well as a tortuous cystic cyst are thought to be risk factors.

-Patient may present with recurrent episodes of jaundice and cholangitis.
+Patients may present with recurrent episodes of jaundice and cholangitis.
+It can be associated with acute cholecystitis.

-The gallbladder wall may show diffusely thickened and may enhance with contrast.
+The gallbladder wall may be diffusely thickened and may enhance with contrast.

 Classically shows a large impacted gallstone in the gallbladder neck and dilated extra hepatic ducts which gradually taper to a normal common bile duct.